Private tutors work with students to enhance their learning across different subjects and prepare them for educational qualifications and tests

 - use relevant tutoring methods and materials

-- deliver video tutorials and facilitate online forums (if working as a distance learning tutor)
+- deliver video tutorials and facilitate online forums (if working as an online tutor)

 - keep student records, produce progress reports and make sure all individual student information is safely filed away